FastFilter/FilterPassword/README.md

 ## Requirement

+We expect Linux or macOS.

+## Limitations

-You need a machine with a sizeable amount of free RAM.
+The expectation is that the filter is built once.
+To build the filter over the full 550 million passwords, you currently need a machine with a sizeable amount of free RAM.
 It will almost surely fail on a laptop with 4GB or 8GB of RAM.

-We expect Linux or macOS.

-## Usage
+Queries are very cheap, however.

+## Preparing the data file

 Grab password file from
 https://haveibeenpwned.com/passwords